CUNY Pay Update: New Rates at CUNY Jr. Colleges Nov. 22

 "Reaching Out with Gregory Floyd"

 President Floyd hosts a weekly half-hour public affairs radio program.
-Tune in Saturdays on AM970 The Answer at 2:30 and 9:00pm and on AM570 The Mission at 4:30pm.
+Floyd's special guest Sat.
+Dec.
+21 will be Gov. Hochul.
+Tune in Saturdays on AM970 The Answer at 2:30 and 9:00pm and on AM570 The Mission at 4:30pm, Unless a sports event changes the usual schedule.
 The show can also be seen on Local 237's website, YOUTUBE and FACEBOOK social media platforms.

 Watch >